Reference Data (Dictionaries API)

 mainhandicapstotalsitotals— individual totalsadditional

-Sections are applied for UI, filtering, and market aggregation.
+Sections are used for UI, filtering, and market aggregation.

 Odds Types